Getting your business strategy right is the key to building a law firm that does more than just meet expenses.

 Join Kristen in this opportunity to think more broadly, consult more widely, and plan more strategically.
 And finish with an actionable strategy, ready to implement in your firm.

-The next round starts on 7 November 2022 or 8 May 2023 and runs for six weeks.
+The next round starts on 8 May 2023 and runs for six weeks.

 Download the course guide today.